raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 Likewise, the term "receiver" may apply to either a responder (when receiving a DSO request message) or an initiator (when receiving a DSO response message).

+In protocol implementation there are generally two kinds of errors that software writers have to deal with.
+The first is situations that arise due to factors in the environment, such as temporary loss of connectivity.
+While undesirable, these situations do not indicate a flaw in the software, and they are situations that software should generally be able to recover from.
+The second is situations that should never happen when communicating with a correctly-implemented peer.
+If they do happen, they indicate a serious flaw in the protocol implementation, beyond what it is reasonable to expect software to recover from.
+This document describes this latter form of error condition as a "fatal error" and specifies that an implementation encountering a fatal error condition "MUST forcibly abort the connection immediately".
+Given that these fatal error conditions signify defective software, and given that defective software is likely to remain defective for some time until it is fixed, after forcibly aborting a connection, a client SHOULD refrain from automatically reconnecting to that same server instance for at least one hour.

+This document uses the term "same server instance" as follows:

+* In cases where a server is specified or configured using an IP address and TCP port number, two different configurations are referring to the same server instance if they contain the same IP address and TCP port number.

+* In cases where a server is specified or configured using a hostname and TCP port number, such as in the content of a DNS SRV record {{?RFC2782}}, two different configurations (or DNS SRV records) are considered to be referring to the same server instance if they contain the same hostname (subject to the usual case insensitive DNS name matching rules {{!RFC1034}} {{!RFC1035}}) and TCP port number.
+In these cases, configurations with different hostnames are considered to be referring to different server instances, even if those different hostnames happen to be aliases, or happen to resolve to the same IP address(es).
+Implementations are not expected to resolve hostnames and then perform matching of IP address(es) in order to evaluate whether two entities should be determinated to be the "same server instance".

 The term "long-lived operations" refers to operations such as Push Notification subscriptions {{?I-D.ietf-dnssd-push}},